-Asset description The BECoop assessment tool comprise of an evaluation methodology and tool along with a set of indicators, metrics and definitions for assessing the current status and future potential of a community endeavour regarding community bioenergy.
-Creators of Asset CIRCE is responsible for the development of the tool with the contribution of WR, GOI, ESEK, CERTH, Q-PLAN, FIPER, CBS, OBS, WUELS, SEV.
-Intended users and expected benefits from exploiting the asset The self-assessment tool, is designed for RESCoops and local/regional authorities to enable them to reveal and better understand their gaps, maturity level regarding the adoption of bioenergy heating, their current level of community engagement, as well as the complexity of the existing framework for procurement and policy design.
+Asset description The BECoop assessment tool comprises of an evaluation methodology and tool along with a set of indicators, metrics and definitions for assessing the current status and future potential of a community bioenergy project.
+Creators of Asset CIRCE was responsible for the development of the tool with the contribution of WR, GOI, ESEK, CERTH, Q-PLAN, FIPER, CBS, OBS, WUELS, SEV.
+Intended users and expected benefits from exploiting the asset The self-assessment tool, has been designed for RESCoops and local/regional authorities to enable them to reveal and better understand their gaps, maturity level regarding the adoption of bioenergy heating, their current level of community engagement, as well as the complexity of the existing framework for procurement and policy design.
 Intended exploitation route The tool will be used to facilitate and guide the design and deployment of market uptake support services to community bioenergy heating projects.
 The tool will be available through the Knowledge Exchange Platform along with other material and resources for bioenergy and bioenergy communities.
 For ensuring post project sustainability we will investigate partnering KEP with existing EU platforms or pursue a standalone presence supported by those partners that will be willing to maintain it.

-Table 16.
-Actions needed for the exploitation and valorisation of the Assessment tool
+Table 16 Actions needed for the exploitation and valorisation of the Assessment tool

+-

 What?
 By Who?
 When?

-IPR The main IPR protection measure, which is considered as necessary, for BECoop publications is copyright CIRCE Upon approval and publication of the relevant deliverables by the EC Communication and dissemination Promotion and dissemination of material through the BECoop communication channels (BECoop website, social media, newsletter, press releases), presentations by partners to various events and conferences and though BECoop partners networks.
-Q-PLAN, IEECP and BECoop partners By M18
+IPR The main IPR protection measure, which is considered as necessary, for BECoop publications is copyright.
+CIRCE Upon approval and publication of the relevant deliverables by the EC

+Communication (and from the dissemination (and the d Promotion and dissemination of material through the BECoop communication channels (BECoop website, social media, newsletter, press releases), presentations by partners to various events and conferences and though BECoop partners networks.
+Q-PLAN, IEECP and BECoop partners Completed by M36 -- -- -------------------------------------- ------------------